We carry out and commission research to measure the effectiveness of offender management services, in the short or long term.

 Research application review

 We will notify you in writing of the decision.
-We will be selective due to the high volume of applications and may insist that the research is also submitted to an appropriate local research ethics committee (e.g. University, NHS or research body).
+We will be selective due to the high volume of applications and may insist that the research is also submitted to an appropriate local research ethics committee (for example, University, NHS or research body).

-If your application is successful, you will be required to prepare a research summary at the end of the project which:
+If your application is successful, you will be required to prepare a research summary (approximately three pages, maximum of five pages) at the end of your project which:

 - summarises the research aims and approach